cirrina/ctg-rnaseq/README.md

   he pipeline executables (e.g. `rnaseq-driver`) and config files and scripts (e.g. `nextflow.config` and `rnaseq-main.nf`) are copied and run from whitin the project directory **not** from their primary location on lsens.

   b.
 Run Rscript `iem-samplesheet-processor.R`
     To validate and generate modified SampleSheets for downstream analyses.
-    - **Input:**
+    **Input:**
     Illumina Experiment Manager (IEM) style SampleSheet *modified to fit CTG LIMS* (see SampleSheet below).
-    - **Output:**
+    **Output:**
-    Two sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`).
+    `SampleSheet-2021_070-demux.csv`: used for bcl2fastq
+    `SampleSheet-2021_070-ctg.csv`: used by the main nextflow script.
+The rsctipt add Assay specific columns, such as, strandness, paired, and the file names for fastq and bam fils etc.
-    The logfile is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.
+    `iem.rscript.log`: logfile with paramaters that are imported by nextflow-primer and passed on to `nextflow.params.2021_070` used by the main nextflow script.

-    The Rscript will:
-    - check basic integrity of the IEM samplesheet,
-    - check that required columns are present and correctly specified.
-This is done using the `./bin/checklist-iem.csv` file.
-A given Assay/Index Adapters combionation will have specific requirements, e.g. Read2StartFromCycle or Adapter, all specified in the `checklist-iem.csv`
-    - check for illegal sample namimings and duplicated sample names
-    - Replace illegal characters.
-    - cross check index nmames and sequences against the `./bin/checklist-index.csv` file.

-    Options/flags:
-    - Column settings are cross checked against database
-    - Indexes are cross-checked and replaced if needed
+    See `Source` section below for additonal script info.

   c. rnaseq-primer output:
-  nextflow parameters file: `nextflow.params.2021_070`
+  nextflow parameters file: `nextflow.params.2021_070`.

 2. **rnaseq-driver & nextflow-main**

-This driver will initiate nextflow pipeline `nextflow-main` using two config files (`nextflow.config` and `nextflow.params.2021_070`).
+This driver will initiate nextflow pipeline `nextflow-main` using two config files (`nextflow.config` and `nextflow.params.2021_070`) together with samplesheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`)

+i. `Demultiplexing`
-* `Demultiplexing` (bcl2fastq): Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf).
+bcl2fastq: Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.illumina.com/content/dam/illumina-support/documents/documentation/software_documentation/bcl2fastq/bcl2fastq2-v2-20-software-guide-15051736-03.pdf).

+ii.
+Check files.
+Chek if all expected fastq files have been generated.
+The fastq names are hardcoded into the ctg sample sheet (`SampleSheet-2021_070-ctg.csv`) columns `fastq_1`and `fastq_2` by the `iem-samplesheet-processor.R` rscript.

-* `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+ii. `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 MultiQC summarizes FastQC reports into one document (https://multiqc.info/).

-* `multiQC`: Compile fastQC and cellranger count metrics in multiqc report (https://multiqc.info/)
+iii. `multiQC`: Compile fastQC and cellranger count metrics in multiqc report (https://multiqc.info/)

-* `md5sum`: md5sum of all fastq files
+ `md5sum`: md5sum of all fastq files